 “Oracle’s IaaS remains a differentiated play, offering tangible benefits in performance and openness, as well as costs that typically undercut competitors by more than half according to Oracle’s established customer claims.”

 Oracle Live is a series of free, virtual events that give you the opportunity to hear news, announcements, and product insights—directly from the source.
-Tune in and learn about the latest advancements in Oracle Cloud Infrastructure (OCI), Oracle Database, Oracle Fusion Cloud Applications, and more or watch past announcements on demand at oracle.com/live.
+Tune in and learn about the latest advancements in Oracle Cloud Infrastructure (OCI), Oracle Database, Oracle Fusion Cloud Applications, and more or watch past announcements on demand at oracle.com/events/live.

 Enterprises that need: